About this listing

 Other Things to Note

-Rebecca Wells is our villa manager in Manuel Antonio, and her husband Jacob is a skilled contractor and a computer electronics consultant, and they live only a few minutes down our road.
+Rebecca Wells is our villa manager in Manuel Antonio, and her husband Jacob is a skilled contractor and a computer electronics consultant.
+They live only a few minutes down our road.
 Rebecca can be reached at the numbers in the contact link.
-She and Jacob are completely bilingual and will help you with any problems, and will assist you with arrival arrangements.
-Jacob also drops by once or twice a week to do pool maintenance.
+She and Jacob and our close family friend Mel are all completely bilingual and will help you with any problems.
+Rebecca will assist you with arrival arrangements.

 Maid and Gardener

 Our maid comes mornings twice a week for four or five hours.
-If you would like additional help, Rebecca can arrange for that at the maid's regularly hourly rate, and she can be hired as well to do your personal laundry in the washer/drier, to which she alone has access.
-There are also laundromat services nearby at Hotel Flor Blanca.
+If you would like additional help, Rebecca can arrange for that at the maid's regularly hourly rate.
+Mel or Jacob also drop by once or twice a week to do pool maintenance.
 Our gardener comes twice a week, early in the morning, for grounds maintenance.
 We hope you will treat our staff with trust and respect - they have ours.

 Linens and Towels